Skip to content

 Usage conditions

-All code contributions are free to reuse for the development of Sonic ROM Hacks, and, if applicable, non-commercial projects.
-Other original asset contributions may be subject to separate conditions.
+Original code contributions are free to reuse for the development of Sonic ROM Hacks, and, if applicable, non-commercial projects.
+Other original asset contributions, as well as unoriginal assets and code, may be subject to separate conditions.
 You may not use any of the contents of the repository for commercial purposes without the explicit, written permission of giovanni.gen.
 Due to the fact that this is a derivative of SEGA's Sonic the Hedgehog Mega Drive games, there is a 99.99999% likelihood you will simply not be granted permission to use certain code and assets for commercial purposes anyway, on account of the fact that giovanni.gen does not hold the power to grant you such permission in the first place.
+It is highly advised you triple check whether any line of code was written specifically for this project, or if it already existed, as there exists the chance you'll pull code directly originating from SEGA's Sonic the Hedgehog Mega Drive games.

 Credit is appreciated.